 Journals: From Other Denominations and Ecumenical

 - The Anglican Journal:The national news magazine of the Anglican Church of Canada.

-- ATLA: Free online theological journals.
+- ATLA: Free online theological journals and research tools.

 - Christian Ethics Today: An ecumenical journal that focuses on ethical issues for the church in the world today.

 - Christian History Magazine: A publication of Christian History Institute, presents church history for scholar and layperson alike.

 - First Things: Published by The Institute on Religion and Public Life, an interreligious, nonpartisan research and education institute whose purpose is to advance a religiously informed public philosophy for the ordering of society.

 - Google Scholar: A search tool to find relevant scholarly publications.